peterzjx/pandoc-eqnos/README.md

 **Note** Experimental version.
 Only intended for markdown to html5+mathjax usage with no future plan to support other formats.
 May subject to change.

 ## Features and Usage
-Identical to the original `pandoc-eqnos`.
+Usage identical to the original `pandoc-eqnos`.
 If you need more than html5+mathjax, consider rename this package to coexist with the original `pandoc-eqnos`.

 ### Native mathjax numbering
 Due to the complex alignment issue of multiple labels within a `math-display` equation, the numbering will be based on the native `mathjax` `tag` feature instead of the html-css approach.
 Turn off the automatic numbering in `mathjax` to avoid conflict.